The Spy (Cooper novel)

-The Spy: a Tale of the Neutral Ground is a novel by American writer James Fenimore Cooper.
+The Spy: a Tale of the Neutral Ground is a novel by the American writer James Fenimore Cooper.
 His second novel, it was published in 1821 by Wiley & Halsted.
 The plot is set during the American Revolution and was inspired in part by the family friend John Jay.
 The Spy was successful and began Cooper's reputation as a popular and important American writer.